The Courthouses are Open.

 Notice of Hearings need to be filed with all UMC scheduling.

 All Uniform Motion Calendar hearings will be conducted by Court Call or a Court approved teleconference service, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
-For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which may be uploaded in the Online Services System (OLS) as an attachment to the Final Judgment.
+For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which may be uploaded in the Online Services System (OLS).
 No parties should be present in the courtroom.
 This rule applies to self-represented litigants and court reporters as well as attorneys.
 In addition, only hearings that have been scheduled on the Online Scheduling System will go forward.

 UMC Zoom information